-If you want to make your own Cajun seasoning, here’s a great recipe to try.
+If you want to make your own Cajun seasoning, here’s our recipe for homemade Cajun seasoning.

 Also be sure to check if the seasoning you use already includes salt.
 Some do, some don’t.
 If it does, you won’t want to add any extra or the food will be overly salty.

 I use 2 chicken breasts to make 4 servings.
 Cut them in half through the middle to make 4 thinner fillets.